Untold Black Stories of Alton debuts in downtown Alton storefronts

-Now through July 11, you can walk through downtown Alton, peer into storefronts, and listen to the stories of Black residents with the help of a mobile app and photography exhibit.
+Now through July 11, you can walk through downtown Alton, peer into storefronts, and listen to the stories of Black residents with the help of a mobile app and photography exhibition.

 Untold Black Stories of Alton features large-format portraits of more than 30 people displayed in storefronts of eight businesses along Broadway in Alton.